Greenland – Surface Surveys

 Greenland Ice Sheet – Greenland

-The Greenland Ice Sheet is the second largest body of ice in the world and comprises an area of nearly 650,000 square miles.
-Its ice ranges between 1-2 miles thick and is estimated that some is 100,000 years old.
-The transition from green land to a large mass covered in ice began about 3 million years ago as a result of a decline within the area’s atmospheric carbon dioxide.
+The Greenland Ice Sheet is the second largest body of ice in the world, and comprises an area of almost 650,000 square miles.
+Its ice ranges between 1-2 miles thick, and is estimated to be 100,000 years old.
+The transition from green land to a large mass covered in ice began 3 million years ago.

-The ice sheet, consisting of layers of compressed snow from the past 100,000 years, contains invaluable records of past climates and attracts climatologists and researchers world-wide.
-Many scientists who study ice depletion in Greenland consider that an increase in temperature of two or three degrees Celsius would result in a complete melting of Greenland’s ice, raising global sea levels by 24 feet.
+The ice sheet contains valuable records attracting climatologists and researchers world-wide.
+Many scientists who study ice depletion in Greenland believe that an increase in temperature of 2 or 3 degrees Celsius will cause a complete melting of Greenland’s ice, raising global sea levels by 24 feet.

 Greenland is one of six individual studies in a series of protected desert physiographies titled Surface Surveys.